-In the first part of this blog, we detailed how elevated stress and poor sleep routines can lead to increased heartburn.
+In , we detailed how elevated stress and poor sleep routines can lead to increased heartburn.
 In Part 2 of this blog, we want to take a moment to reflect on how weak concentrations of stomach acid, along with environmental and food allergies/sensitivities, can cause this aggravating symptom.

 Weak concentration of your stomach acid: